FOLLOW ALONG HERE FOR LIVE UPDATES FROM TODAY AT THE 2026 MILAN CORTINA OLYMPIC WINTER GAMES.

 After going into the halfway break tied, 3-3, Japan scored a pair in the seventh and stole another in the eighth for a second-half victory over Switzerland.

-Switzerland outshot Japan, 85-77 percent, and was more successful on takeout attempts, but Japan's success on draw shots (88 percent) helped them to the victory.
+Switzerland outshot Japan, 85 percent to 77 percent, and was more successful on takeout attempts, but Japan's success on draw shots (88 percent) helped them to the victory.

 | Switzerland (5) | Japan (7) | |